Key Takeaways

 In every case, the fire moved faster than anyone predicted.
 Jarbo winds in Paradise.
 Hurricane-force winds in Lahaina.
 Variable winds during Black Summer.
 Authorities and residents consistently underestimated how quickly fire can travel in high-wind conditions.

 Your action: During red flag warnings or high-wind events, treat any reported fire within 30 miles as a direct threat.
 Leave early.
-The math is simple: fire in grass moves at 6+ mph, wind-driven fire can reach 14+ mph, and in extreme cases like Paradise, the fire covered ground at the equivalent of freeway speed.
+The math is simple: fire in grass moves at 6+ mph, wind-driven fire can reach 14+ mph, and in extreme cases the fire covers ground at freeway speed.

 5. Inadequate Community-Level Pre-Planning